 Incontinence products should never replace a toilet visit.
 Keep encouraging your residents and help them to the toilet when needed.
 If they need incontinence products, choose an individually suited product type in the right size and absorbency level, and make sure it’s attached securely to avoid discomfort and skin chafing as well as to prevent leakages.

-TENA is a brand of Essity, a leading global hygiene and health company.
-With over 60 years of experience TENA is the No 1 adult incontinence brand globally*.
+With over 60 years of experience TENA is the world’s leading incontinence brand*.
 We offer a full range of absorbent products, skincare and digital health technology solutions that are tailored to the needs of individuals, their families and healthcare professionals.

 With TENA, Essity is at the forefront of developing products and services that help improve dignity and the quality of people’s lives.
 We strive for sustainable continence care with better care and better products.